-5.3 Tournament balls
+6.3 Tournament balls

-5.3.1 Balls for the tournament must be made available by the organizers.
+Balls for the tournament must be made available by the organizers.
 Organizers are not responsible for providing balls for practice.

-6 CODE OF CONDUCT
+7 CODE OF CONDUCT

-6.1 Fair Play
+7.1 Fair Play

-- 6.1.1 It is expected that the aim of all teams is to play a fair and clean game of robot soccer.
-It is expected that all robots will be built with consideration to other participants. - 6.1.2 Robots are not allowed to cause deliberate interference with or damage to other robots during normal game play. - 6.1.3 Robots are not allowed to cause damage to the field or to the ball during normal game play. - 6.1.4 A robot that causes damage may be disqualified from a specific match at the referee's discretion.
-The OC will also be informed. - 6.1.5 Humans are not allowed to cause deliberate interference with robots or damage to the field or the ball.
+It is expected that the aim of all teams is to play a fair and clean game of robot soccer.
+It is expected that all robots will be built with consideration to other participants.

+Robots are not allowed to cause deliberate interference with or damage to other robots during normal game play.

+Robots are not allowed to cause damage to the field or to the ball during normal game play.

+A robot that causes damage may be disqualified from a specific match at the referee's discretion.
+In addition, the OC will be informed.

+Humans are not allowed to cause deliberate interference with robots or damage to the field or the ball.

-6.2 Behavior
+7.2 Behavior

-6.2.1 All participants are expected to behave themselves.
+All participants are expected to behave themselves.
 All movement and behavior is to be of a subdued nature within the tournament venue.

-6.3 Help
+7.3 Help

-- 6.3.1 Mentors (teachers, parents, chaperones, and other adult team-members including translators) are not allowed in the student work area unless it is explicitly but temporarily permitted by a member of the Organizing Committee.
-Only participating students are allowed to be inside the work area. - 6.3.2 Mentors must not touch, build, repair, or program any robots.
+Mentors (teachers, parents, chaperones, and other adult team members including translators) are not allowed in the student work area unless it is explicitly, but temporarily, permitted by a member of the Organizing Committee.
+Only participating students are allowed to be inside the work area.

+Mentors must not touch, build, repair, or program any robots.

-6.4 Sharing
+7.4 Sharing

-6.4.1 The understanding that any technological and curricular developments should be shared among the RoboCup and RoboCupJunior participants after the tournament has been a part of world RoboCup competitions.
+The understanding that any technological and curricular developments should be shared among the RoboCup and RoboCupJunior participants after the tournament has been a part of world RoboCup competitions.

-6.5 Spirit
+7.5 Spirit

-- 6.5.1 It is expected that all participants, students, mentors, and parents will respect the RoboCupJunior mission. - 6.5.2 It is not whether you win or lose, but how much you learn that counts!
+It is expected that all participants, students, mentors, and parents will respect the RoboCupJunior mission.

+It is not whether you win or lose, but how much you learn that counts!

-6.6 Violations / Disqualification
+7.6 Violations / Disqualification

-- 6.6.1 Teams that violate the code of conduct can be disqualified from the tournament.
-It is also possible to disqualify only single person or single robot from further participation in the tournament. - In less severe cases of violations of the code of conduct, a team will be given a warning by showing it a yellow card.
+Teams that violate the code of conduct can be disqualified from the tournament.
+It is also possible to disqualify only single person or single robot from further participation in the tournament.

+In less severe cases of violations of the code of conduct, a team will be given a warning by showing it a yellow card.
 In severe or repeated cases of violations of the code of conduct a team can be disqualified immediately without a warning by showing it the red card.

-7 CONFLICT RESOLUTION
+8 CONFLICT RESOLUTION

-7.1 Referee and referee assistant
+8.1 Referee and referee assistant

-- 7.1.1 The referee is a person in charge of making decisions with regards to the game, according to these rules, and may be assisted by a referee assistant. - 7.1.2 During gameplay, the decisions made by the referee and/or the referee assistant are final. - 7.1.3 Any argument with the referee or the referee assistant can result in a warning.
-If the argument continues or another argument occurs, this may result in immediate disqualification from the game. - Only the captain has a mandate to freely speak to the referee and/or their assistant.
-Shouting at a referee and/or their assistant, as well as demanding a change in ruling can be directly penalized by a warning at the referee's discretion. - 7.1.5 At the conclusion of the game, the result recorded in the scoresheet is final.
+The referee is a person in charge of making decisions with regards to the game, according to these rules, and may be assisted by a referee assistant.

+During gameplay, the decisions made by the referee and/or the referee assistant are final.

+Any argument with the referee or the referee assistant can result in a warning.
+If the argument continues or another argument occurs, this may result in immediate disqualification from the game.

+Only the captain has a mandate to freely speak to the referee and/or their assistant.
+Shouting at a referee and/or their assistant, as well as demanding a change in ruling can be directly penalized by a warning at the referee's discretion.

+At the conclusion of the game, the result recorded in the scoresheet is final.
 The referee will ask the captains to add written comments to the scoresheet if they consider them necessary.
 These comments will be reviewed by the OC members.

-7.2 Rule clarification
+8.2 Rule clarification

-7.2.1 Rule clarification may be made by members of the RoboCupJunior Soccer Technical Committee and Organizing Committee, if necessary even during a tournament.
+Rule clarification may be made by members of the RoboCupJunior Soccer Technical Committee and Organizing Committee, if necessary even during a tournament.

-7.3 Rule modification
+8.3 Rule modification